More & More (Twice song): Critical reception

+Music video and promotion

 Music video

 An accompanying music video for "More & More" was uploaded to JYP's official YouTube channel on June 1, 2020.
 Upon release, the video went viral, garnering 14.7 million views in only 15 hours.
 Filmed in Jeju Island, the video is choreography-heavy and inspired by the Garden of Eden.
 The opening scene depicts the group in the backdrop of a paradise-like forest surrounded by "bright neon foliage", butterflies, and animals.
 The clip is interspersed with scenes where the group is seen dancing, and reaching for apples or preparing to take a bite.
 Having a "bohemian" and summer festival-like vibe, it also features the members dancing on a platform on a lake.
 Besides the cheerful and vibrant atmosphere, the visual also includes shots of a serpent wrapped around a tree, a black cat, and tarantulas.